8 min left

-Context and Cancellation in Go: A Practical Guide
+Context and Cancellation in Go: Stopping Work That Shouldn't Have Started

 Every goroutine you spawn is a promise that something will eventually stop.
 If you don’t control when that happens, you leak intention: your program keeps doing work nobody asked for, long after the caller moved on.

 Go’s context package is the standard answer.
 But like most standard answers, it’s easy to use poorly and hard to use well.
-This builds on the channel patterns from the worker pool article and the pipeline article: once goroutines compose, cancellation becomes part of the design, not a cleanup detail.
+This builds on the channel patterns from the Worker Pool pattern and the Pipeline pattern: once goroutines compose, cancellation becomes a design constraint you wire in from the start, not a cleanup detail you bolt on after.

 The Problem: Orphaned Work#